pixel8earth/website/README.md

-# Pixel8earth - The Collective High Definition 3D Map
+# Pixel8earth - The New Frontier in Scalable 3D Mapping